Anchorsify/Anchorsify.github.io/_pages/Mist.md

 *Tassel Features*
 (3) Your sword's Stamina cost is increased by 2, and its damage is increased by +4d_.
-(4) Anyone who successfully parries your sword still takes half damage (but no secondary effectS); Your sword's Stun value is increased by 50% against anyone who blocks your sword.
+(4) Anyone who successfully parries your sword still takes half damage (but no secondary effects); Your sword's Stun value is increased by 50% against anyone who blocks your sword.

 ## Terumi